mongodb/mongo-ruby-driver/.evergreen/README.md

 When creating the .env files from Evergreen private variables, the variable names must be uppercased.

-For example, to execute enterprise auth tests which require private variables pertanining to the test Kerberos server, you could run:
+For example, to execute Kerberos integration tests which require private variables pertanining to the test Kerberos server, you could run:

     ./.evergreen/test-on-docker -d rhel70 RVM_RUBY=ruby-2.3 \
-      -s .evergreen/run-tests-enterprise-auth.sh -pa .env.private
+      -s .evergreen/run-tests-kerberos-integration.sh -pa .env.private

 The `.env.private` path specifically is listed in .gitignore and .dockerignore files, and is thus ignored by both Git and Docker.